-One thing I wanted to achieve with my research project was to identify the different lead generation strategies and channels that could be used to acquire new business.
+One thing I wanted to achieve with my research project was to identify the best way to do lead generation for consultants.
+I looked at the different lead generation strategies and channels that could be used to acquire new business.

 At a minimum, a consulting engagement will be several weeks, with many stretching to months and even years.
 It’s even in the language – it’s an “engagement”, not a transaction.